zpainter/iassist/content/conferences/iassist2025/faq.md

 ### When does registration open?

-Registration will be open from 24 February 2025.
+Registration will be open from the end of February 2025.

 <!--See the [registration page](/conferences/iassist2025/registration/).-->